tickets-and-games/tickets-and-games/README.md

 12) Back to credentials, create credentials, OAuth Client ID, click web application
 13) [back to top](#table)

-## Setting up Random.org
+## Setting up Random API

-1) Sign up by going to https://www.random.org/
+1) Sign up for Random.org by going to https://www.random.org/
 2) You should be directed to the Your Account page
 3) Scroll down and find API Services and click on the `Use this Service` button
 4) Click on the `Create a New API Key` button